-This course should help you:
+This course should help students:

-- use written and oral communication skills effectively, employing methods appropriate to message and content; - think clearly and critically, fusing experience, knowledge and reasoning into considered judgement; - identify, interpret and solve problems, effectively implementing and evaluating proposed strategies; - set goals and priorities in academic and personal life; - set high performance standards; - demonstrate initiative, motivation, and persistence to get the job done; - comprehend and interpret detailed scientific and/or technical information from text; - search for information in the professional literature; - critically evaluate information for accuracy, relevance and importance; - make generalizations (transfer knowledge and training to new situations);

-- apply a variety of mathematical techniques with the degree of accuracy required to solve problems and make decisions; - transfer the use of mathematical strategies from one situation to another; - work effectively with others in a laboratory situation; - receive, comprehend and interpret a sequence of instructions; - plan and efficiently perform a number of overlapping activities; - use equipment requiring careful procedures; - draw reasonable conclusions from observations; - visualize abstract concepts; and - perform mental manipulations in 3 dimensions.
+- Use written and oral communication skills effectively, employing methods appropriate to message and content. - Think clearly and critically, fusing experience, knowledge and reasoning into considered judgment. - Identify, interpret and solve problems, effectively implementing and evaluating proposed strategies. - Set goals and priorities in academic and personal life. - Set high performance standards. - Demonstrate initiative, motivation, and persistence to get the job done. - Comprehend and interpret detailed scientific and/or technical information from text. - Search for information in professional literature. - Critically evaluate information for accuracy, relevance and importance. - Make generalizations (transfer knowledge and training to new situations). - Apply a variety of mathematical techniques with the degree of accuracy required to solve problems and make decisions. - Transfer the use of mathematical strategies from one situation to another. - Work effectively with others in a laboratory situation. - Receive, comprehend and interpret a sequence of instructions. - Plan and efficiently perform a number of overlapping activities. - · Use equipment requiring careful procedures. - Draw reasonable conclusions from observations. - Visualize abstract concepts. - Perform mental manipulations in 3 dimensions. - Display confidence in a high level of subject mastery, thus enabling you to apply this mastery in new situations.